-There will be four different providers of workshops over the course of the seven weeks.
+There will be different providers of workshops during the longer summer holidays.
 These workshops will only be held outside and will be cancelled if the weather is too bad, in which case parents will be offered a £3 refund per child.
 These workshop providers will act as demonstrators only and will be at a distance of considerably greater than 2m from all children and staff at all times.
 The club staff will work with and supervise their group for these workshops.
 Workshop providers will bring enough equipment for one per child and if there needs to be any sharing eg spinning plates for circus skills, these will be cleaned between each child using them.

 Risk of virus spread via parents congregating at drop off and pick up times.

 On the first occasion that any child attends, and on subsequent days until the child is happily settled, one parent or carer may accompany the child to the front door of Gosforth Park First School.
 Parents are not allowed to enter the building.
 A staff member will answer the door and the child will be handed over at the door.